Table of contents

 They can onboard your employees, create and sign their contracts, collect tax and employment documents, and run your payroll.

-They also employ 200+ legal experts that specialize in international and domestic laws for all their markets.
+They also employ 200+ legal experts who specialize in international and domestic laws for all their markets.

 Before the rise of EOR software, companies had to setup a local entity.
 Essentially, open up an office or headquarters in the country that they wanted to hire in.